Reign of Christ Sunday

 In ancient human cultures, the experience of using a dose of violence to ward off wider outbreaks of violence — a kind of vaccination against violence — began as ritual blood sacrifice.
 It’s very mysterious to us, but archeologists keep showing us repeatedly that ritual blood sacrifice was everywhere across the globe, going way, way, way back in time.
 As human societies grew more complex, this logic of sacrifice grew into things like executing criminals and forming armies to fight our enemies.
 On Christ the King Sunday, we note that these are the things that we look to human kings to provide for us.
 The most famous kings and emperors throughout history have been the ones that are successful at keeping law and order and in winning wars.

 So human history, as such, has largely been all about this violence we use to try to stop our enemies.
 Will it ever stop?
 Is it an unending story of war after war until we finally destroy ourselves?
-Today we come to celebrate Christ the King Sunday with these questions front and center.
+Today we come to celebrate Reign of Christ Sunday with these questions front and center.
 We might do so by extending our questions about the message of salvation one more time.
 God sent Jesus to save us from our human violence.
 But how?
 How indeed?
 The only answer human beings have been able to come up with at this point is to fight fire with fire — in other words, to fight violence with violence.
 Is that God’s answer?
 Through the ages, human beings have certainly thought so.
 Our gods are like more powerful versions of our greatest kings and emperors who lead us into victory.
-On Christ the King Sunday we might ask: Do we celebrate Christ as a king like our kings and emperors as one who fights violence with violence?
-Or do we celebrate Christ as a king who finally brings us a different answer, one who is finally giving us an alternative to a history of endless wars?
+On Reign of Christ Sunday we might ask: Do we celebrate Christ as a ruler like our kings and emperors as one who fights violence with violence?
+Or do we celebrate Christ as a ruler who finally brings us a different answer, one who is finally giving us an alternative to a history of endless wars?

 Brothers and sisters in Christ, let me cut right to the chase here.
 What I want to convey to you above all else is this crucial difference between how human beings try to save ourselves from violence with and through violence, and how God gives us a very different alternative through Jesus Christ.
 Human beings evolved with its own way of salvation from violence, and so the story of the Bible is how the true God has for centuries and millennia been trying to break through that evolution with another answer.
 We evolved with gods of violence for tens of thousands of years.
 If the true God that Jesus came to reveal to us is actually about something else — the power of love — then it would take at least thousands of years for that God to break through to us.
 Do you see how hard this is for God?
 This project of God’s to break through our evolution is how I’ve come to read the Bible in terms of looking for this journey from violence to love.
 Jesus came not only to reveal a very different God than the gods we had evolved with, but to break through our faith in those gods of violence it would take a very different way of reigning as our king in order to finally break through to us.